dinarpay/moomask/README.md

 * View recent transactions.
 * Send & receive BNB and Peggy Tokens.
 * Switch the network between Mainnet and Testnet.

+## Manual Installation
+* Download _moomask.zip_ from the *zip* folder.
+* Unzip _moomask.zip_.
+* Go to Chrome Extensions page and activate the Developer Mode.
+* Click Load Unpacked button and point it to moomask folder.

 ## Build Extension

 * Install [node.js](https://nodejs.org/) and npm.